Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Gravitational Wave Timing Residual Theory

 For the monochromatic gravitational wave model, the orbital frequency and phase are given by:

 where $t_0$ here (and below) denotes the fiducial time for the model.
-In this work we will choose the fiducial time to be $t_0=-\frac{R}{c}$ (note that $t=0$ would correspond to the present day start of our experiment on Earth).
+In this work, we will choose the fiducial time to be $t_0=-\frac{R}{c}$ (note that $t=0$ would correspond to the present-day start of our experiment on Earth).

 More realistically, however, energy in the binary system is lost due to the emission of gravitational wave radiation.
-This means that over time the binary will coalesce.
+This means that over time, the binary will coalesce.
 As the binary coalesces, the orbital frequency will increase, meaning that the gravitational wave frequency will also increase.
-This evolution towards higher frequencies is called ``frequency chirping.''
-Due to the thousands of years it takes light to travel from the pulsar to the Earth, it is possible that the gravitational waves emitted from our observed source could evolve appreciably during this time.
+This evolution towards higher frequencies is called `frequency chirping.'
+Due to the thousands of years it takes radio light to travel from the pulsar to the Earth, it is possible that the gravitational waves emitted from our observed source could evolve appreciably during this time.

-The orbital frequency and phase of the frequency evolving gravitational wave model are given by~\citep{Arzoumanian_2014, maggiore_2008, creighton_anderson_2011}:
+The orbital frequency and phase of the frequency evolving gravitational wave model are given by~\citep{maggiore_2008, creighton_anderson_2011, Arzoumanian_2014}:

-Because a frequency evolving source will eventually coalesce, the model is governed by the physically significant quantities $\Delta \tau_c$ which is the ``coalescence time,'' and $\theta_c$ which is the ``coalescence angle'' (the total angle swept out before the system coalesces).
-Both of these quantities are measured from the chosen fiducial time, and are given by:
+Because a frequency-evolving source will eventually coalesce, the model is governed by the physically significant quantities $\Delta \tau_c$, which is the `coalescence time,' and $\theta_c$, which is the `coalescence angle' (the total angle swept out before the system coalesces).
+Both of these quantities are measured from the chosen fiducial time and are given by:

-Note that in the ``large coalescence time'' limit ($\Delta\tau_c \rightarrow \infty$), the frequency evolution model (equation~\ref{eqn: frequency evolution model}) reduces to the monochromatic model (equation~\ref{eqn: monochrome model}) as we would expect.
+Note that in the `large coalescence time' limit ($\Delta\tau_c \rightarrow \infty$), the frequency evolution model (equation~\ref{eqn: frequency evolution model}) reduces to the monochromatic model (equation~\ref{eqn: monochrome model}) as we would expect.
 In practice, the monochromatic limit for pulsar timing experiments merely requires that the gravitational wave frequency stays nearly constant as pulsar's radiation travels between the pulsar and the Earth, so that $\Delta \tau_c \gg \left(1-\hat{r}\cdot\hat{p}\right)\frac{L}{c}$ (see equation~\ref{eqn: Res(t) pw freq evo phase E and P}).

-\subsection{Regimes: Plane-Wave (I) vs. Fresnel (II)}
+\subsection{Regimes: Plane-wave (I) vs. Fresnel (II)}

-The wavefront of a traveling wave is traced by the retarded time, as shown in the right panel of Figure~\ref{fig: 4 regimes / tret contours}.
+The wavefront of a travelling wave is traced by the retarded time, as shown in the right-hand panel of Figure~\ref{fig: 4 regimes / tret contours}.
 For a static flat universe, the retarded time is: